-Summary: This article discusses about the data explosion, knowledge discovery and more importantly answer the question what is data mining by introducing some data mining definitions.
+Summary: This article discusses data explosion, knowledge discovery, more importantly, answers the question of what is data mining by introducing some data mining definitions.

-We need information but what we have is a huge amount of data flooding around companies, organizations even individuals.
-Because of the amount of data is so enormous that human cannot process it fast enough to get the information out of it at the right time, the machine learning technology has been established to solve this problem potentially.
+We need information but we have been a huge amount of data flooding around companies, organizations even individuals.
+Because the amount of data is so enormous that human cannot process it fast enough to get the information out of it at the right time, machine learning technology has been established to solve this problem potentially